jing968/Tyro-QE/README.md

 Although ranges of different API testing frameworks are widly available in the internet (e.g. Chakram, Frisby.js, PactumJS etc.).
 I wanted to implement the test script without the help of any framework.
 The use of framework can greatly reduce the work I need to put into the assessment, but it also take away my chance to demonstrate my ability.

+## Assumptions

+Assumptions made includes:

+1. https://public.cdr.tyro.com/cds-au/v1/banking/products is correct API URL
+2. v-x version: 1 is the correct version to use

 ## Findings

-400 error are mainly returned due to two reasones:
+400 error code are mainly returned due to two reasones:

 1. Missing http request header, the x-v header
 2. malformed paramter in request header and / or parameter.
 For example, invalid page parameter for /banking/products endpoint, decimal value for x-v request header.